-There are three separate pieces of legislation: the Federal Decree of 13 March 2018 on cycle paths, foot paths, and hiking trails; the Popular Initiative of 26 November 2015 (Fair Food Initiative); and the Popular Initiative of 30 March 2016 on food sovereignty.
+- There are three separate pieces of legislation at issue: the Federal Decree of 13 March 2018 on cycle paths, foot paths, and hiking trails; the Popular Initiative of 26 November 2015 (Fair Food Initiative); and the Popular Initiative of 30 March 2016 on food sovereignty.

 Description of government structure:

 - Chief of State: President Alain Berset* (since 1 January 2018)

 - Head of Government: President Alain Berset

 - Assembly: Switzerland has a bicameral Federal Assembly (BBundesversammlung/Assemblée Fédérale/Assemblea Federale) consisting of the Council of States (Ständerat/Conseil des Etats/ Consiglio degli Stati) with 46 seats and the National Council (Nationalrat/Conseil National/Consiglio Nazionale) with 200 seats